Robust Multi-Task Learning with Excess Risks: Multi-Task Learning with Excess Risks

 where $\theta^*$ is the Pareto optimal solution, i.e., $\theta^*=\argmin_\theta \sum_{i=1}^m \alpha_i\cE_i(\theta)$. \end{restatable} This condition is the same as \Cref{def:pareto-optimal} because the weights $\alpha$ are positive, so any Pareto improvement over $\theta^*$ would increase the sum.
 The proof is in \Cref{proof:pareto_opt}.
 For non-convex cases, we next provide a stationary analysis.

 \begin{restatable}[Pareto Stationarity]{theorem}{paretostationary} Suppose each task-specific loss $\ell_i$ is (i) L-Lipschitz (ii) G-Smooth and (iii) bounded by $B_\ell$.
-At time step $t$, using the weights $\alpha$ output by \Cref{algo:main}, we have
+At training step $t$, using the weights $\alpha$ output by \Cref{algo:main}, we have

-where $m$ is the number of tasks. \end{restatable} This shows that \Cref{algo:main} converges to a Pareto stationary point with the rate $\cO(1/t^{1/4})$, matching the rate for single-objective SGD~\citep{drori2020complexity}.
+where $m$ is the number of tasks, and $\sigma$ corresponds to the assumption of a bounded approximation error of the subgradient and the gradient of the excess risk detailed in \Cref{as:grad} of \Cref{proof:pareto_opt}. \end{restatable} This shows that ExcessMTL converges to a Pareto stationary point with the rate $\cO(1/t^{1/4})$, matching the rate for single-objective SGD~\citep{drori2020complexity}.
 We also empirically show that the algorithm performs well under the non-convex setting in \Cref{exp}.
 The proof is in \Cref{proof:pareto_stationary}.

+The results demonstrate the theoretical soundness of our method, as it provably converges to optimal solutions in multi-objective optimization.
+MGDA and GroupDRO also provably converge to Pareto optimal solutions in the convex setting, while GradNorm and IMTL lack this property, meaning that their solutions can be Pareto dominated.